openstack/ceilometer/doc/source/install/manual.rst

    ::

         enable_notifications=true
-        notification_driver=messaging
+        notification_driver=messagingv2

-Also you need to configure RPC-related options correctly as written above for other parts of installation guide.
+Also you need to configure messaging related options correctly as written above for other parts of installation guide.
 Refer to :doc:`/configuration` for details about any other options you might want to modify before starting the service.

 Configuring MagnetoDB to send notifications